d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 :
 ```

-We can also add the option –sort= to the command and chose a parameter to sort our list.
-We chose the rss command from large to small with the – sign.
+We can also add the option –-sort= to the command and choose a parameter to sort our list.
+We chose the rss values from large to small with the – sign.
 ```bash
 student@linux-ess-desktop:~$ ps -eo pid,user,uid,group,gid,vsz,rss,comm --sort=-rss | less
     PID USER       UID GROUP      GID    VSZ   RSS COMMAND